-Drew Goodman, one of the most versatile broadcasters in sports, is in his 15th season calling Colorado Rockies games.
+Drew Goodman, one of the most versatile broadcasters in sports, is in his 17th year calling Colorado Rockies games.

-A native of New York, Goodman received his bachelor's degree in Communications from Ithaca College in 1985.
-He and his wife Kristi have been actively involved in several charities through the years, most notably Colorado Youth at Risk, an organization that helps redirect the lives of troubled teens.
-Their most important endeavor is raising their three baseball players, Jacob, Zachary and Gabriel.
+A native of New York, Goodman received his bachelor's degree in communications from Ithaca College in 1985.
+He and his wife Kristi's most important endeavor is raising their three baseball players, Jacob, Zachary, and Gabriel.